School Profile

 Communities Served

 Potomac High School serves communities from Neabsco Road south in Woodbridge down to and including some communities in Dumfries.
-Also Cardinal Drive communities on the north side above I-95 and on the south side from the Forest Park High School attendance area down to Route 1.
+Also, Cardinal Drive communities on the north side above I-95 and on the south side from the Forest Park High School attendance area down to Route 1.

 What Makes Our School Unique?